luisfarzati/cryptoplay/README.md

 # cryptoplay

-A quick playground I did for a friend
+A quick playground I did using [CryptoJS](https://code.google.com/p/crypto-js) and Angular.
+Feel free to enhance it, add features or whatever you like.